StuMP90/myhouse/README.md

 # myhouse

-A local symfony 5.4 test development under PHP 7.4 - a valet and PHP 8.1 do NOT get on...
+A local symfony 5.4 test development under PHP 7.4 - as valet and PHP 8.1 do NOT get on... in fact valet breaks very badly.